appserver-io/appserver/_docs/message-queue.md

 permalink: /get-started/documentation/message-queue.html
 ---

-A Message-Queue provides the possibility to process long running tasks in a encapsulated context.
+A Message-Queue provides a means to process long running tasks in an encapsulated context.
-For example, if you want to import a lot of products in your online shop, you can send a message to the Message-Queue that starts the import process in the background without preventing the calling process to continue.
+For example, if you want to import a lot of products in your online shop, you can send a message to the Message-Queue, which starts the import process in the background, without preventing the calling process to continue.

 > Using a Message-Queue gives you the power to use threads without taking care of the pitfalls.

 ## Got mail!

-Before sending a message, you have to specify what has to happen when you received one.
+Before sending a message, you have to specify what has to happen, when you received one.
 The Message-Queue allows you to specify so-called `Queues`.
 Each `Queue` can have a receiver that has to be a `MessageBean`.
 A `MessageBean` is very similar to a [@Stateless SessionBean](#@stateless-session-bean) but has only one single point of entry, the `onMessage()` message method.
 Whenever a message